dmvaldman/guiGlue/README.md

 		guiGlue(paramsGUI);
 	};

-No more magic variables defined in the GUI as opposed to in your parameter folder!
+No more magic variables defined in the GUI as opposed to in your parameter file!

 Subfolders
 -------------------------------------